stevepetcu/code-dojo/diamond-kata/Java/junit-tdd/README.md

 # Test-driven development with the Diamond Kata
 **Property-based TDD with jUnit** version of the Diamond Kata.

+**Note**: Property-based testing is a testing procedure where we take a more functional approach to our tests.
+For example, if we were to property-based test addition of numbers, we'd take a look at testing its properties (commutativity, associativity, identity).
+This is in contrast with state-based testing, which would involve testing addition over a (potentially infinite) subset of numbers.

 ## Setting up the environment for first run
 Setup the docker machine:
 ```bash